Top 10 Things To Do In Sardinia

 1. Splashing in Cala Goloritze

-Speaking of the Gulf of Orosei, its crown jewel is without a doubt Cala Goloritze – the gulf’s southernmost beach.
+Speaking of the Gulf of Orosei, its crown jewel is, without a doubt, Cala Goloritze – the gulf’s southernmost beach.
 It is one of the most photographed beaches in Italy, a thin sliver of powdery white sand dwarfed by an iconic 148m-high limestone pinnacle known as Aguglia.
-Cala Goloritze can be reached on a hike but it is a dazzling sight when viewed from a boat anchored in the gulf.
+Cala Goloritze can be reached on a hike, but it is dazzling to see from a boat anchored in the gulf.
 And the water… mamma mia!
 If the sea is calm and you pause for a moment with your snorkeling gear on, you might think there’s nothing between you and the sandy seafloor 30 meters below.

 Cala Goloritze - Sardinia Beach - Limestone Pillar